 But I love that I have to scramble my way to the top.
 And it’s also one of my favorites because I can hike it in the morning, in just a couple of hours ,and be rewarded with amazing views.

 And if that’s not enough, then consider this.
 It’s one of the easiest hikes to work into your schedule as you drive the Park Loop Road.

 This hike can seem daunting though.
-I remember my first glimpse of the hike as we followed the Park Loop Road in Acadia National Park.
-It was several years ago during our first trip to Bar Harbor.
+I remember my first glimpse of the mountain almost 15 years ago.
 I was looking out the window when I spotted the trail winding up a cliff.
 I don’t know if it was the Beehive trail or the Precipice trail that day, but I do remember what I said: